 Do you need a car in Tuscany?
 Absolutely not!
 But choosing the right base towns for your accommodation can make all the difference in your car-free adventure.

 Rather than staying in just one location, I’d recommend breaking up your time in Tuscany by staying in a couple of different destinations, depending on where you want to explore.
+It is bigger than you think!

 The four towns I’d suggest as your home bases are Siena, Lucca, Florence, and Pisa.
 Each offers something completely different while providing excellent public transport connections to the surrounding region.